Home | Patients Information

 Step

 The patient attends the surgery, having starved for four hours.
-A responsible adult escort is a legal requirement unless the patient opts for Byfavo (in which case no escort is needed)
+A responsible adult escort to take the patient home is a legal requirement, and is required to stay with them for the following 12 hours.

 3